Did you miss the College and Career Planning Night on May 5th?

 The Counseling Office, and Career and College Readiness Center have webpages much like teachers.
 These sites include links to other valuable resources, slide shows of presentations and forms you may need in your planning.

 Tips from current seniors and parents:

 - Use a big paper calendar to capture and track all college related dates - application deadlines, personal statement help events at school, Financial Aid night, FAFSA help events, financial aid deadlines, etc.

 - Set a regular weekly meeting time to talk about college applications, financial aid, etc.

 - Begin an activity and experience folder early in high school.
 Put records and notes of what you have done in the file, and then enter it all into a spreadsheet for reference in the senior year.

 - Make a calendar NOW of the scholarships you will want to apply for in your senior year.
 See the scholarship listings in Naviance to make this list.

 - Be sure to take your SAT or ACT tests in the spring of your junior year.

 - Be sure to ask teachers and counselors EARLY in the fall of your senior year for letters of recommendation as needed (private colleges only) and provide them any materials they request for writing the letter.

-The College Planning Calendar and links to presentations three of our presentations, Financial Aid 101, and College Application Highlights, and Searching for Scholarships, can be found here, on the Counseling web page.
-Use the Documents link on the left.
+The College Planning Calendar and links to presentations for three of our presentations (Financial Aid 101, College Application Highlights, and Searching for Scholarships) can be found on this Counseling web page.
+Use the "Documents" link on the left.